ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/addressing.md

 A graphical representation (as shown below) of the policy chain can be access by clicking on a "Policy Name" or a "Sequence number".

 ![natPostRouting chain on Forcepoint](addressing/forcepoint-natPostRouting.png)

+!!!
+Note

+    NAT policies collection for Cisco Firepower 7000 & 8000 Series devices is not supported.
+To learn more about this limitation, see [Known Issues](../../support/known_issues/Vendors/cisco/FMC_Firepower_NAT.md).